 Makerspace Kits are available for use within the library; usage must be supervised by library or teaching staff.
 The kits have been created for YRL member libraries to hold programming events in their library; individual items are not to be loaned to patrons for home use.

 Requesting a Makerspace Kit

-Makerspace Kits can be borrowed for one month by school or public libraries.
+Makerspace Kits can be borrowed for up to one month by school or public libraries.
 There is a limit of one Makerspace Kit per library per month.
+If you have specific dates or timeline in mind (e.g., need it for one weekend; two week loan), please specify that in your email.
 Request a kit by sending us an email:

 firstname.lastname@example.org - for public library staff